pfeiff190100/Server-database-dcbot/diary.md

 #### 14:55 - 17:35

 -details will now also show the geolocation of the server, worked on rewritting the database when servers are looked up

+### 05.04.2022

+#### 09:45 - 10:35

+-moved every command to a separete file added -list to show servers with specific properties